This post may contain affiliate links. Please read our disclosure policy.

 YOU MAY ALSO LIKE: Traveling Asia with Asian Street Food to Make at Home

-- 3 tablespoons peanut oil (or canola)
+- 3 tablespoons peanut oil or favorite cooking oil

-- 2 tablespoons minced ginger
+- 2 tablespoons ginger minced

-- 2 small pork chops, thinly sliced
+- 2 small pork chops thinly sliced

-- scallions, thinly sliced
+- 1 bunch scallions thinly sliced

-- 3 shiitake mushrooms, sliced
+- 3 shiitake mushrooms sliced